grenas405/genesis-trace/README.md

 ### Available Introspection Scripts

-- **llm-introspection.ts**: Neural introspection showcase demonstrating the full lifecycle of LLM processing—from context loading through attention allocation to token generation, using nearly every Console Styler feature
+- **llm-introspection.ts**: Neural introspection showcase demonstrating the full lifecycle of LLM processing—from context loading through attention allocation to token generation, using nearly every GenesisTrace feature
 - **being_an_llm.ts**: A philosophical exploration of machine consciousness, using colors, gradients, and styled output to express the paradoxes of synthetic existence
 - **llm-thought-process.ts**: A detailed atlas tracing the journey from prompt receipt through retrieval, reasoning phases, and response streaming
 - **llm-inner-life.ts**: A compact animation showing the cortical boot sequence, context window ingestion, token streaming, and inference vitals